ecallahan573/srt2shp/README.md

 pip install -r requirements.txt
 ~~~~

-3. Place the SRT files you would like to process in the directory where the srt2shp.py file is saved
+3. Place the SRT files you would like to process in the directory where the srt2shp.py file is saved.

-4. Run the srt2shp.py script
+4. Run the srt2shp.py script.
 ~~~~
 python srt2shp.py
 ~~~~

+5. Files will be saved in the "Converted Files" folder where the script was executed.